DOV-Vlaanderen/saga-watem/docs/description.md

 - $C$: crop management factor (-, $$\in [0,1]$$)
 - $P$: erosion control factor (-, $$\in [0,1]$$)

-In SAGA-WaTEM, additional parameters can be set:
+In SAGA-WaTEM, additional parameters can be set to compensate for very high

-- Very high RUSLE-values: values above 150 are set equal to 150, this value can be adapted in the code.
+RUSLE-values: values above 150 are set equal to 150, this value can be adapted in the code.
-- Difference in resolution: the S-values are compensated by dividing them by 1.4 (see Notebaert et al. 2006).

 The explanation on how the subfactors are calculated are described in below.

 ## Tillage erosion